Skip to content

 The things people ask before booking a floor.

-If yours isn't here, drop it through the quote form and we'll come back with a straight answer.
+If yours isn't here, browse all our resin flooring FAQs or drop it through the quote form and we'll come back with a straight answer.

 A properly prepped two-coat epoxy floor handles 10 to 20 years of regular use.
-The number depends on what you put on it: daily car parking, fork-lift traffic, dropped tools, chemical spills.
-Commercial workshops see thousands of hours of use a year and the floor holds up.
+The number depends on what you put on it: daily footfall, kids and pets, dropped pans, the odd spill, a car parked on it.
+A busy family home sees plenty of use a year and the floor holds up.
 The single biggest factor is prep, which is why we won't skip the grind.
+In a room that catches strong sun, a UV-stable topcoat is what keeps the floor from ambering over the years.

 Epoxy is harder than the concrete it sits on, but it follows the substrate.
 If the slab moves significantly under the coating, the resin can crack along the line.
 The fix is to repair the slab before pouring.
 We open hairline cracks, fill them with epoxy paste, and let it cure before the main coat goes down.
-For floors with live structural movement, we'll flag it during the design visit and talk through a flexible system instead.
+For floors with live structural movement, we'll flag it when we quote and talk through a flexible system instead.

 A high-gloss epoxy on its own can be slippery once it's wet.
-For garages, patios, kitchens and any area that sees liquid, we broadcast an anti-slip aggregate (fine quartz or vinyl flake) into the topcoat to add grip without losing the look.
-Plain gloss is fine for showrooms where shoes stay dry.
+For garages, patios, kitchens, bathrooms and any area that sees liquid, we broadcast an anti-slip aggregate (fine quartz or vinyl flake) into the topcoat to add grip without losing the look.
+Plain gloss is fine for a living room or hallway where the floor stays dry.

-Pricing depends on the size of the slab, the condition it's in, and the finish you go for (solid colour, metallic or carbon flake).
-The design visit is free and the written quote is itemised, so you can see exactly what you're paying for.
+What it costs depends on the size of the slab, the condition it's in, and the finish you go for (solid colour, metallic or carbon flake).
+The quote is free and it's one fixed price for the whole job, so you know exactly what you'll pay.
 There's no "from £X" mystery numbers and no admin fees.

-Obsidian Resin covers Leicestershire and the surrounding East Midlands counties as standard.
+Obsidian Resin covers Leicester and the surrounding East Midlands counties as standard.
 If your postcode is outside that, drop your details into our quote form and we'll come back with a yes or no inside two working days.
-We travel further for larger commercial and industrial jobs.
+We travel further for larger jobs.

 Yes.
-Five million pounds of public liability cover, in date and on hand.
-Happy to share the certificate before any work begins.
+We carry public liability insurance for the work we do, and we are happy to share the certificate before any work begins.

 Cleaner than we found it.
 We sheet up walls and skirting before the grind, vacuum twice, and remove every offcut, tin and rag on our way out.
 The floor itself is fully cured for foot traffic before we hand it back.
-You walk in, the room looks like a showroom, that's the goal.
+You walk in, the room looks brand new, that's the goal.
+Keeping it that way takes almost nothing: a sweep and a mop with pH-neutral cleaner is the whole routine.

 Still not sure? and we'll come back with a straight answer.

-Tell us about the space.
-We'll come round, take a look, and come back with a written quote inside two working days.
+Tell us about the space and we'll email your fixed-price written quote inside two working days.